gallpinheiro/multitask_polymers/data/README.md

 - Source type (simulation or experiment)
 - Property name

+Note that all the datasets were processed and each contains the SMILES of the monomers and the polymer property.
+Some datasets include additional features about the monomers and polymers, such as monomer fraction or molecular weight.
+For these cases, an additional column was created to hold this information.

 | ID | Ref  | \# of Samples | Type        | Property                           |
 |---|----------|-------------------|-------------|------------------------------------|